 After having thoroughly mixed Parts A and B, add the reducer (if applicable) and re-mix thoroughly.
 In each case, avoid introducing air into the mixture by using a slow mixing speed.
 Mixing in any other sequence or manner will affect the integrity of the mixture.

-The installation of epoxy coatings may seem simple to an outside observer…just mix and roll.
-But the proper application of an epoxy coating, one that will last for years, requires the use of industrial epoxy products, good equipment, and experienced applicators.
-Even something as seemingly easy as mixing of epoxy paints has its hidden pitfalls.
+The installation of epoxy coatings may seem simple to an outside observer.
+Just mix and roll.
+However, even something as seemingly easy as the mixing of epoxy has its hidden pitfalls.
+The proper application of an epoxy coating, one that will last for years, requires the use of industrial epoxy products, good equipment, and experienced applicators.
+Or what we like to call epoxy mixology.

 Share this Post